Secure Domain Adaptation with Multiple Sources: Introduction

 \section{Introduction}

-Advances in deep learning have led to the emergence of algorithms with unprecedented performance in a wide range of machine learning (ML) applications~\cite{russakovsky2015imagenet}.
-A major challenge, however, is that distributional drifts in the input space during testing period, i.e., domain-shift~\cite{torralba2011unbiased}, may lead to sub-optimal performance of deep networks.
-The naive solution to tackle this challenge is to retrain the models.
-However, this requires annotating large datasets persistently, which is a time-consuming and a laborious manual process~\citep{rostami2018crowdsourcing}.
-Unsupervised Domain Adaptation (UDA)~\citep{long2016unsupervised} is a learning setting to address the challenge of domain-shift in a \textit{target domain} with unannotated data through transferring knowledge from a related \textit{source domain} at which labeled data is accessible.
+Advances in deep learning have led to significant increase in the performance of machine learning (ML) algorithms in many applications (\cite{russakovsky2015imagenet}).
+However, deep learning relies on access to large quantities of labeled data for end-to-end blind training.
+Even if a neural model is trained using annotated data, in settings where domain-shift (\cite{torralba2011unbiased}) exists between the training domain and deployment domain, neural models have been shown to suffer from sub-optimal performance.
+In such scenarios, the naive solution is to retrain the models on each domain from scratch.
+This operation however necessitates annotating large databases persistently, which has proven to be a time-consuming and expensive process~\cite{rostami2018crowdsourcing}.
+Unsupervised Domain Adaptation (UDA) (\cite{long2016unsupervised}) is a framework developed to address the challenge of domain-shift and permit model generalization between a \textit{source domain} which has access to \textit{labeled data} and a related \textit{target domain} in which only \textit{unannotated data} is accessible.

+Another recent line of research considers Invariant Risk Minimization (IRM) (\cite{https://doi.org/10.48550/arxiv.1907.02893}), where model generalization on multiple domains is desirable (\cite{ahuja2020invariant}).
+The key difference compared to the UDA framework is that in UDA minimizing target error is preferred to maintaining joint high performance on both source and target.
+Thus, UDA methods operate in a more relaxed environment compared to IRM, and allow for better target generalization (\cite{https://doi.org/10.48550/arxiv.2003.00688,pmlr-v130-kamath21a}).

-An effective approach to address UDA is to map data points from the source and the target domains into a latent embedding space at which both domains share the same distribution~\citep{rostami2019learning}.
-Since domain-shift is mitigated in this space, a source-trained classifier that receives latent features at its input would generalize well in the target domain.
-The embedding space usually is modeled as the output space of a deep encoder which is trained to match the source and the target distributions.
-This process can be implemented using adversarial learning~\cite{hoffman2018cycada, dou2019pnp, tzeng2017adversarial, bousmalis2017unsupervised}, where the distributions are matched indirectly through.
-Alternatively, a distributional similarity metric can be minimized for this purpose~\cite{chen2019progressive, sun2017correlation, lee2019sliced,rostami2020sequential,stan2020unsupervised}.
+An effective technique to address UDA is to map data points from a source and a target domain into a shared latent embedding space at which distributions are aligned~\cite{rostami2021transfer}.
+The latent embedding space is often modeled as the output-space of a deep encoder, trained to produce a shared representation for both domains.
+This outcome can be achieved using adversarial learning (\cite{hoffman2018cycada,dou2019pnp,tzeng2017adversarial,bousmalis2017unsupervised}), where the distributions are matched indirectly through competing generator and discriminator networks to learn a domain-agnostic embedding.
+Alternatively, a probability metric can be selected and minimized to align the distributions directly in the embedding (\cite{chen2019progressive,sun2017correlation,lee2019sliced,rostami2020sequential,stan2020unsupervised}).